-Organic coffee is produced in smaller quantities using gentler farming methods; for example, using compost and manure as fertilizers rather than chemicals.
-While organic certification varies from country to country, it generally means that synthetic chemicals must not have been used on these particular producing plants and that the land the plant has grown on must have been also free from them for a number of years.
+Organic coffee is produced in smaller quantities using gentler farming methods, for example, using compost and manure as fertilizers rather than chemicals.
+While organic certification varies from country to country, it generally means that synthetic chemicals must not have been used on these particular producing plants and that the land the plant has grown on must have also been free from them for several years.
 While farmers need to charge more for their coffee beans produced in this way to maintain profit, most people would agree that it is certainly worth paying a little more for.

 2. It’s Better for the Farmers’ Health

 Not only is organic coffee better for your health, but it’s also better for the health of the farmers producing it.
-The spraying of large quantities of chemicals for mass produced coffee puts their health at risk as well since they are exposed to far greater levels than you or I during spraying and harvesting.
-When you consider that coffee production is concentrated in relatively few regions of the world, generally within 1,000 miles of the equator, it’s not just farmers that suffer from the risks of these chemicals, but their wider communities, too, where high levels of these chemicals can be found in the air and water supplies.
+The spraying of large quantities of chemicals for mass-produced coffee puts their health at risk as well since they are exposed to far higher levels than you or me during spraying and harvesting.
+When you consider that coffee production is concentrated in relatively few regions of the world (generally within 1,000 miles of the equator), it’s not just farmers that suffer from the risks of these chemicals, but their broader communities, too.
+And high levels of these chemicals can be found in the air and water supplies.

-By buying a greater amount of organic coffee, consumers can encourage farmers to switch back to more traditional methods so that their locality benefits, too.
+By buying a more considerable amount of organic coffee, consumers can encourage farmers to switch back to more traditional methods so that their locality benefits, too.

 3. It’s Better for the Planet

 Many people are unaware that coffee is naturally a shade-loving plant that thrives in forest areas.
 However, this makes it unsuitable for mass production.
-Instead, hybrid varieties suitable for large sun-soaked areas have been developed to maximize the amount of plants per square mile.
+Instead, hybrid varieties suitable for large sun-soaked regions have been developed to maximize the number of plants per square mile.

-Inevitably, this means that huge areas of forest are regularly cleared to aid mass production of coffee, ripping away the natural flora and fauna.
-Ironically, this means that the natural pests of coffee plants are able to increase, whereas the natural predators of these pests such as birds are unable to thrive.
-This in turn leads to even greater synthetic pesticide use and destruction of vital local ecosystems.
+Inevitably, this means those vast areas of forest are regularly cleared to aid mass production of coffee, ripping away the natural flora and fauna.
+Ironically, this means that the natural pests of coffee plants can increase, whereas the natural predators of these pests, such as birds, are unable to thrive.
+It, in turn, leads to even greater synthetic pesticide use and destruction of vital local ecosystems.

-However, organic coffee is grown, and thrives, in dense forest.
-Farmers are able to work alongside the natural ecosystem, taking advantage of pest predators over pesticides, and using naturally occurring fertilizer such as leaf decay and bird droppings.
+However, organic coffee is grown, and thrives, in a dense forest.
+Farmers can work alongside the natural ecosystem, taking advantage of pest predators over pesticides, and using naturally occurring fertilizer such as leaf decay and bird droppings.

 4. It Has Significant Health Benefits